Soleil Sorge

-Soleil Anastasia Sorge (born 5 July 1994 in Los Angeles, California) is an American naturalized Italian model, television presenter, television personality, showgirl and columnist of American origins by her mother and Italian by her father.
+Soleil Anastasia Sorge (born 5 July 1994) is an Italian and American model, television presenter, television personality, showgirl.

-Biography
+Early life

-Soleil Sorge was born on July 5, 1994 in Los Angeles, California (United States), to the American yoga teacher Wendy Kay and the Italian entrepreneur Paolo Sorge.
-From the age of three, after the separation of her parents, she spent her childhood and adolescence between Avezzano (in Abruzzo) and Los Angeles.
+Soleil Sorge was born on July 5, 1994, in Los Angeles, to American yoga teacher Wendy Kay and Italian entrepreneur Paolo Sorge.
+From the age of three, after the separation of her parents, she spent her childhood and adolescence between Avezzano, Abruzzo, and Los Angeles.
+Specifically, she settled in Avezzano with her father during her childhood, after living in Los Angeles until the age of six.
+During her stay in Avezzano she attended the scientific high school.